 If you notice a rack that I’m missing that you’d like to see added, or especially if you spot a mistake in the database – please contact me so that I can get it fixed asap.
-(Note: I do not update the database for sales)

-*An asterisk next to the dimensions means there are multiple length (more accurately depth) options.
+*An asterisk next to the dimensions means there are multiple lengths (more accurately depth) options.
 I will always include the biggest option when it comes to length/depth.
 Please see the product page for other options.
 Multiple height options will be listed separately in the database.

-About The Guide (FAQ)
+About The Database (FAQ)

 Some racks are in the database twice (or even three times) because they have multiple height options.
 Each height option is listed separately.

 This is not a database of “my favorite” racks.
-If you like, you can check out my Best Squat Racks for a Home Gym in 2022 which I put together from the voting results of almost 400 members of Reddit R/Homegym.
+If you like, you can check out my Best Squat Racks for a Home Gym which I put together from the voting results of almost 400 members of Reddit R/Homegym.

-Buying Guide Categories
+Buying Guide Specifications

 Pretty self-explanatory.
 What brand, aka company, makes the rack.
 The database currently holds squat racks from Titan, Bells of Steel, Rogue and Rep Fitness.